 Sinking Springs was the church founded by the Presbyterian Minister, Reverend Cummings in 1784.

-By 1840, three of Ann’s siblings had passed away, brothers Andrew and William in 1832 and 1833 and sister, Rebecca in 1839.
+By 1840, four of Ann’s siblings had passed away, brother William about 1811, Andrew in 1831, Jane and Rebecca before March of 1839.
 Two siblings were under 40 when they died, and one was under 50.
 Of course, childbirth is a constant danger to women.

 Ann switched religions, probably before she went to Lee County, Va.
 The dashing young man, Charles Speak, son of Nicholas, the preacher who would found Speak Methodist Episcopal Church in Lee County, Virginia may have influenced young Ann to convert.
 Her family may have been very unhappy with her choice, and perhaps her leaving Washington County was a final separation from Presbyterianism and a new beginning in many ways.
 Clearly, at least part of Ann’s family continued to embrace the Presbyterian religion, because her brother and his family were buried in the Presbyterian cemetery.